romanomassimo/Coursera/README.md

-# Coursera Getting and Cleaning Data Course Projec: Assignment
+# Coursera Getting and Cleaning Data Course Project
+## Week 4 Assignment

 The repository contains the course project, code book and .R file.